 Begin InstallationChoose and set a MySQL root password, definitely not your machine login password.
 You will not need to remember it beyond the initial steps.

 MySQL Root Password:

-$ sudo apt-get install mysql-client mysql-serverImmediately you're presented with the password entry.
+$ sudo apt install mysql-community-serverImmediately you're presented with the password entry.
 Key it in, tab to OK and Enter.

-$ mysql -u root -p Enter password: MYSQL_ROOT_PASSNow you want to securely store and use this password so that you don't want to have to remember it.
-Create the file (as root):
+$ mysql -u root -p Enter password: MYSQL_ROOT_PASSYou want to securely store and use this password so that you don't want to have to remember it.
+As root, create this file: